IBM-Security/ibm-security-integrations/liberty/README.md

 reverse proxy to manage authentication and authorization.
 Identity is supplied to the OpenLiberty application server using a signed JWT.

+Detailed documentation on this integration can be found at https://docs.verify.ibm.com/verify/docs/liberty

 ## Prerequisites
 * Kubernetes